Ridgefield vs. Camas WA 2026 Update: Which City Is Right for You?

 What changed in Ridgefield WA in 2025 and 2026?

-Key updates: Washington's first In-N-Out Burger opened August 2025.
+Key 2025–2026 updates per RMLS and public records: Median sale price $675,000 YTD (up 4.6% YoY), average market time 120 days YTD.
+Washington's first In-N-Out Burger opened August 2025.
 Costco opened at Union Ridge Town Center.
 Chipotle and a second Starbucks near completion.
-WSDOT approved new I-5/179th Street interchange (two roundabouts, $86M, construction 2027).
-The South Connector road has no approved funding after the $5M planning request was denied in 2026 legislature.
-Property tax bills have risen due to assessed value increases since 2020 — median annual bill now approximately $4,605.
-A mixed-use development with a 101-room hotel near the planned Clark College satellite campus was announced November 2025.
+WSDOT approved new I-5/179th Street interchange ($86M, construction 2027).
+South Connector road has no approved funding after $5M planning request was denied in 2026.
+Median property tax bill approximately $4,605/yr.
+101-room hotel and mixed-use development announced near planned Clark College satellite campus (November 2025).

 Is Camas WA still worth the premium in 2026?

-For the right buyer, yes — and the buying conditions are better now than in 2022–2024.
-The 59-day average days on market (up from 32) means sellers are negotiating.
+For the right buyer, yes — and the buying conditions are better now than at any point since 2021.
+Per RMLS through April 2026: median $789,000, prices down 5.4% YoY, market time 99 days YTD.
+Sellers are negotiating.
 The #9 school district ranking is confirmed for 2026.
-The SR-14 bridge expansion was denied, so the commute bottleneck has no near-term fix — factor that in for daily Portland commuters.
-Buyers with school-age children who can qualify at $800K+ will find Camas's school district, walkable downtown, and established community worth the premium.
-The Camas WA lifestyle guide covers what daily life in the city actually looks like beyond the price tag.
+The SR-14 bridge expansion was denied funding in March 2026 — factor the commute bottleneck in for daily Portland commuters.
+Buyers with school-age children who can qualify around the $789K–$866K range will find Camas's school district, walkable downtown, and established community worth the premium — especially at today's adjusted prices.
+The Camas WA lifestyle guide covers what daily life in the city actually looks like.

 Are there more affordable alternatives to Ridgefield and Camas in Clark County?

 Yes.
-For buyers priced out of both, the affordable neighborhoods in Vancouver WA guide covers the best sub-$500K options with strong schools and community.
-Neighborhoods like Salmon Creek, Minnehaha, and overlooked neighborhoods in Vancouver WA like Barberton offer genuine value.
-And for a comparison with Ridgefield and Camas's eastern neighbor, Washougal WA pros and cons is worth reading — it's underrated for buyers who want water access and lower prices.
+For buyers priced out of both, the affordable neighborhoods in Vancouver WA guide covers the best sub-$500K options.
+Neighborhoods like Salmon Creek, Minnehaha, and overlooked neighborhoods in Vancouver WA like Barberton offer genuine value with strong community.
+And for east Clark County alternatives, Washougal WA pros and cons is worth reading — underrated for buyers who want water access and lower prices than Camas.

 Ridgefield or Camas — Let's Figure It Out for Your Specific Situation